WxBDM/nwsapy/docs/apiref/alerts/IndividualAlerts/IndividualAlerts.rst

 	    }
 	}

-When created, this specific alert would have the following attributes from ``geometry``:
+When the individual alert is created, the object would have the following attributes from ``geometry``:

 	| ``.polygon``
 	| ``.points``